Do you want to see your WordPress site stats and check the views for your WordPress posts and pages?

 The Page Insights report allows you to quickly view the following important metrics:

-- Entrances: The number of times users enter your website through the specific blog post or page.
+- Entrances: The number of times users enter your website through a specific blog post or page.

 - Page Views: The total number of views for the specific blog post or page.

-- Time on Page: The average time users spend on the specific blog post or page.
+- Time on Page: The average time users spend on a specific blog post or page.

 Alternatively, you can view stats for individual posts or pages from your Google Analytics account.
-This method may be best for users who’re already intimately familiar with the Google Analytics platform.
+This method may be best for users who are already intimately familiar with the Google Analytics platform.

 First, you’ll need to log into your Google Analytics account.
-Then, go to Behavior » Site Content » All Pages.
+Then, go to Reports » Engagement » Pages and screens.

 There, you’ll see the stats for your individual pages and posts.
-As with Page Insights reports, you can see the important metrics like pageviews, unique pageviews, average time on page, entrances, bounce rate, exit rate, and page value.
+As with Page Insights reports, you can see the important metrics like pageviews, users, average engagement time, conversions, and more.

 On the first page, you’ll see the top 10 pages and posts.
 To view more pages and posts, you can click the pagination arrows at the bottom.

-We hope this article helped you to learn how to check stats for individual WordPress posts and pages with Google Analytics.
-You may also want to learn how to add a stats dashboard on your WordPress site.
+We hope this article helped you learn how to check stats for individual WordPress posts and pages with Google Analytics.
+You may also want to check out Your Ultimate Guide to MonsterInsights Dashboard Reports.